open-telemetry/opentelemetry-java/README.md

 We would love to hear from the larger community: please provide feedback proactively.

 ### Note about extensions

-Both API and SDK extensions consist of various component which, for various reasons, are not deemed to be suitable for inclusion into the core artifact.
+Both API and SDK extensions consist of various additional components which are excluded from the core artifacts to keep them from growing too large.
-We still aim to provide the same level of quality and guarantee for them, as for the core components.
+We still aim to provide the same level of quality and guarantee for them as for the core components.
 Please don't hesitate to use them if you find them useful.

 ## Project setup and contribute